 “We hated what we were doing,” said Jim Marich, an aviator on the mission over Tokyo.
 “But we thought we had to do it.
 We thought that raid might cause the Japanese to surrender.”

-“I suppose if I had lost the war, I would have been tried as a war criminal,” LeMay told him.
-“Fortunately, we were on the winning side.”
+From March 10 until the atomic bombings of Hiroshima and Nagasaki in early August 1945, US firebombing campaigns decimated more than 60 Japanese cities.
+Years later, LeMay said, “I suppose if I had lost the war, I would have been tried as a war criminal.
+Fortunately, we were on the winning side.”

-The firebombing, which was a controversial success during World War II, increased over North Korean cities targeting urban areas and agriculture — and, again, it destroyed lives in the civilian populace.
-Supported by past victories and armed with knowledge and influence at the highest levels of the U.S. Air Force, LeMay was amongst other military advisors who consulted with President John F. Kennedy while under DEFCON 2 — the highest level of alertness before nuclear war — during the Cuban Missile Crisis.
+During the Cuban Missile Crisis, LeMay was amongst the military advisors who consulted with President John F. Kennedy while under DEFCON 2 — the highest level of alertness before nuclear war.
 In a secretly recorded meeting on Oct.
-19, 1962, LeMay told Kennedy, “I just don’t see any other solution except for direct military intervention.”
+19, 1962, LeMay said, “I just don’t see any other solution except for direct military intervention.”
+But Kennedy did.

 Because of LeMay’s proclivity for overwhelming force, the war hawk often bickered with his superiors, including President Kennedy and then Lyndon B. Johnson.
 He was always a hammer searching for a nail to bomb into oblivion.
 About the North Vietnamese, LeMay wrote in his book, “My solution to the problem would be to tell them frankly that they’ve got to draw in their horns and stop their aggression or we’re going to bomb them back into the Stone Ages.”